WHC2021SIC/WHC2021SIC-TeamMusicalArmband/README.md

 My name is Anders Bargum.
 I am an audio nerd and HCI interested student at the 'Sound and Music Computing' masters degree at Aalborg University in Copenhagen, Denmark.

-Find more information about the topics we are passionate about at r <!-- update pronouns--> [website](https://www.smc.aau.dk/).
+Find more information about the topics we are passionate about at <!-- update pronouns--> [website](https://www.smc.aau.dk/).

 <!-- ### Advisor -->